vovakonopl/portfolio-project/README.md

 ### 📌 Limitations
 This project does not include full purchase functionality or checkout flow (though a purchase model is present in the schema).
 This is intentional – the focus is on frontend interactions, form architecture, and real-time UI logic.

+> _**Disclaimer**:
+> This project is a personal portfolio project created for educational and demonstrational purposes only.
+> All product names, images, and brands shown in demo GIFs are used as placeholders and are the property of their respective owners.
+> I do not claim any affiliation with or endorsement from these brands._